maazhasnainkhan/fall23-mcw-maazhasnainkhan/HW4/HW4-report.md

 https://stackoverflow.com/questions/76644454/is-there-an-alternate-for-palette-while-plotting-barplot-through-seaborn-objec
 https://stackoverflow.com/questions/74715767/how-to-rotate-the-xticks-with-seaborn-objects
 https://stackoverflow.com/questions/53694724/how-to-prevent-matplotlib-from-showing-decimal-years-in-horizontal-axis

-***FIRST CHART USING SEABORN***
-The dataset is read into a Pandas DataFrame and grouped by year, calculating the mean life expectancy values for each category per year.
-This grouping allows for a more structured analysis of how life expectancy has changed over time for different demographic groups.

-The line chart is crafted with Seaborn and Matplotlib, featuring categories with distinct colors: "Total Male" (blue), "Total Female" (orange), "Total White" (green), and "Total Black" (red).
-The chart visually conveys the life expectancy trends over the years, emphasizing the variations in life expectancy for these different categories.
-Each category is represented by a line connecting data points, and markers indicate specific data points for each year.

-The custom legend is added to the chart, enhancing its readability by associating each line with its category label and marker.
-The x-axis labels are rotated for better visibility, and labels for the x-axis, y-axis, and the chart title are included to provide context for the data.

 ***SECOND CHART USING SEABORN***
 The provided Python code generates a line chart that serves as a visual representation for comparing infant mortality rates across various demographic categories from the years 1980 to 1999.
 The data used in this analysis is sourced from a dataset stored in a Google Drive file named "dataset3_q2.csv."
 The code leverages Python libraries, including Pandas, Seaborn, Matplotlib, and Google Colab, to read the data, manipulate it, and create the visual chart.